qWildManp/qWildmanp.github.io/content/design/work5.md

 ## Level Design - Pre-production

 #### Learning the Limits
-I use [LevelUP Level Design Toolkit](https://projects.etc.cmu.edu/level-up/ "Level UP Tookkit") as my Level Editing toolkit，so I first dig into how far that this toolkit can do to learn about the limitations in my level design.
+I use [Level UP Level Design Toolkit](https://projects.etc.cmu.edu/level-up/ "Level UP Tookkit") as my Level Editing toolkit，so I first dig into how far that this toolkit can do to learn about the limitations in my level design.
+I played its playground scene where they show up all the features that this package is capable of.
+After test runing, without writing any script I notice following limitations of this toolkit :
+1. No Enemy AI
+2. Button switch with limited usage -- Only can triger Door
+3. Objects cannot block the view of Camera

 #### Metrics Mesurements

 Size of the space is cutial in level design.Before I start to draw somthing on paper.
 I first take a measurement of Unreal Unit Cube which can be helpful for me to manage level size.
 I simply opened a sample third person scene and tried randomly build a room to mesure the character size ,and I test the relative feeling of object size with different scales cubes.
-After the measurement, I go bakc to my grid paper and set 1 grid stands for 3 Unreal Unit length
+After the measurement, I go bakc to my grid paper and set 1 grid stands for 3 Unreal Unit length.
+{{< gallery >}}
 {{< figure
   src="/img/portfolio/Work5/Metrics.png"
   width="40%"